 In order for any change to be a success there must be a detailed account of what needs to change.
-All people involved need to have a strong understanding of the endgame… and why they need to change.
-The why is often described as the burning platform or the compelling reason for changing.
+All people involved need to have a strong understanding of both the endgame and why they need to change.
+This why is often described as the burning platform or the compelling reason for changing.
 Only with the “what” and the “why” defined, can you start to craft the message.

 But as we highlighted above in trends, one key piece that we tend to miss, is identifying the measurable value of the change.
 This is not the message on “What’s in it for me”, the WIIFM, though that needs to be clarified as well.
-More to come on that one.
-Moreover, how do you know you have arrived?
+But how will we know that we have arrived?
 What is the measurable change benefit or expected return?

 Your first step in defining the change benefit is to look at the Business Case that is driving the change.
-We hope you have one.
-Within it should be a detailed description of the reasons for change and the benefits the organisation hopes to achieve through the successful delivery of the change in question.
+It should include both a detailed description of the reasons for change and the benefits the organisation hopes to achieve.

 Calculating the Change Benefit

-Change Management’s central tenet – winning hearts and minds – is all about driving adoption of change.
-Once the anticipated adoption levels and the business case benefit numbers are known then it is a straightforward task to quantify the financial benefit, or dis-benefit of increased/reduced levels of adoption.
+Once the anticipated adoption levels and the business case benefit numbers are known, then it is a straightforward task of simple math to quantify the financial benefit, or dis-benefit of increased/reduced levels of adoption.

-Not to scare you off but let’s do some simple math.
-For instance, if we take an example of a change that is described by its business case as delivering $5M of efficiencies based on 80% adoption.
+Let’s take an example of a change that is targeted at delivering $5M of in efficiencies based on 80% adoption.
 First off, huge congrats to the team for calculating the business case on more realistic expectation of 80% adoption versus 100%.
 However what if only 60% adoption is achieved?